GuidanceMantras/GuidanceMantras/README.md

 ### Problems
 - World problems are not your problems, keep in mind
 - Your problems are only your problems, keep in mind
+- Always get to know the root cause of your problems to find the solutions for your problems

 ### Responsibilities
 - You should know your responsibilites/obligation in your life first such as financial, job, home and parents
 - Take care of your finance for your future and your family future